ValeryPonomarenko/ComponentsManager/README.md

     override fun createComponent(): AppComponent = DaggerAppComponent.builder().build()
 }
 ```
-If your class doesn't have a component and only needs some dependency from the AppComponent, you just call the `findComponent<AppComponent>` method and the library returns the needed component.
+If your class doesn't have its owen and uses, for example, the `MainComponent`, you need to class the `findComponent<AppComponent>` method and the library returns the needed component (if it exists, otherwise it will throw a `ComponentNotFoundException` exeption) .

 ```kotlin
 class FragmentChildB : Fragment() {